Miguel Cabrera Player Props: Tigers vs. Rangers

-Miguel Cabrera and his .395 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Texas Rangers and Dane Dunning on June 28 at 8:05 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.389 on-base percentage in past 10 games, 68 points above season-long percentage), take on starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Thursday at 2:05 PM ET.

-In his most recent appearance, he went 1-for-3 with an RBI against the Rangers.
+In his previous game he had a hitless showing (0-for-2) against the Rangers.

 Miguel Cabrera Game Info & Props vs. the Rangers